phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 | 3        | IMG4_1_sha256_4096_* | CSF4_1_sha256_4096_* | not revocable   |
 +----------+----------------------+----------------------+-----------------+

-Example for Revoke Key Slot 0 on NXP SOC with HABV4
+Example for Revoke Key Slot 0 on NXP SoC with HABV4

 +--------------------------------------------------+--------------------------------+
 || barebox                                         || u-boot                        |